 - Art Deco

 Many design professionals combine elements from various styles when creating their print materials.
-When deciding how to design a poster that aligns with your brand and vision, it’s all about experimenting with aesthetics until you find one that fits.
+When deciding how to design a poster that aligns with your brand and vision, it’s all about experimenting with aesthetics.

-When using our custom poster printing templates, you can play with visual design elements, adding your own JPG images, illustrations, or icons.
-When printing your design, you can choose between a gloss or matte finish.
+When using our custom poster printing templates, you start with a template but you are the poster maker.
+You can play with visual design elements, add your own JPG images, illustrations, or icons.
+When printing your custom posters, you can choose between a gloss or matte finish.

 If you’re looking for something bigger and bolder, we recommend considering our vinyl banners.
 They are heavy-duty and ideal for outdoor use.
 Reinforced nickel-plated grommets make sure your banner withstands extreme weather, and the option for heat-welded hemming reduces the likelihood of fraying or unraveling.
 You can also get creative with a vertical design, or a banner, that splits one image across multiple panels, similar to this.